fs.promises and FileHandle Cleanup

 Lines and Streams from FileHandle

-fh.readLines() returns a readline interface that is async iterable.
-The FileHandle itself is not the line iterator:
+fh.readLines() returns a readline interface that can be used with async iteration.
+The FileHandle itself is not the iterator -

 const fh = await open('/tmp/log.txt', 'r');